 Now for the exciting part: It is now possible to import 3MF files in GrabCAD Print!
 Our software simplifies the color 3D printing process by utilizing 3MF file import so your end part includes your full design intent.

 As you probably noticed from watching the video, this new workflow is life-changing for color 3D printing.
 It also allows for design teams to save time on prototyping, enabling more prototyping iterations, and ensuring end products get to market faster.

 Just look at Shuvom's complex color workflow from two years ago:

 But now, with the enhanced workflow, you can see the simplified process:

 Want to try it yourself?
-All you need to do is make sure you have GrabCAD Print 1.40 downloaded to your computer.
-And in GrabCAD Print 1.41 (coming next week), we’ll be releasing support for assembly structures.
-Here is a tutorial to help get you started with the new simplified workflow: How to Import 3MF Files from SOLIDWORKS Into GrabCAD Print.
+All you need to do is make sure you have GrabCAD Print 1.60 downloaded to your computer.
+Attached below you will find a tutorial to help get you started with the new simplified workflow: How to Import 3MF Files from SOLIDWORKS Into GrabCAD Print.